salojoakim/ProjectDataScience/README.md

 # Repo structure

 This repo contains two projects, one Messenger-price-analyzer and one Messenger-price-analyzer-ASP.
 The ASP is a prepared, ready and deployed ADK agent to Vertex AI.
+This version is currently under development and is the version that I am right now continuously iterating on.
 The "Messenger-price-analyzer" is the project what it looks like before applying the Agent Starter Pack enhancement.
 Below you will find a installation and deployment guide for the clean Messenger-price-analyzer project.